 But how do we say ‘Happy Birthday’ in Korean?
 There are a few different ways, and you can also use the happy birthday verb for other situations.
 It’s quite useful!

 Looking to get some singing practice?
-We’ll, you’re in luck then.
+Well, you’re in luck then.
 Not only will we explain that phrase, but we’ll also teach you the famous Happy Birthday song–in Korean!
+We’re also including our gift to you of a FREE PDF version of this lesson you can take with you on the go.
+Check it out below:

 Let’s get to it.